jenifer-mathias/ZupFlix/README.md

 - MVVM arquitechture;
 - Retrofit;
+- GSON to convert json in data;
 - Room to abstract the SQLite;
 - Picasso;
 - Kotlin Coroutines;
+- LiveData concept;
 - Koin to DI;
 - Intent to navigation;
 - RecyclerView;